-May 26, 2011 10:00 a.m.
+MAY 24, 2012 10:00 a.m.
 MDT

+TeleTech's Headquarters

-TeleTech's Headquarters 9197 South Peoria Street Englewood, CO 80112 1-800-TELETECH
+9197 South Peoria Street

+Englewood, CO 80112

+1-800-TELETECH

-Please date, sign and mail Your proxy card in the enclosed envelope as soon as possible.
+Please date, sign and mail

+Your proxy card in the

+enclosed envelope as soon as possible.

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice & Proxy Statement, 10-K Wrap is/are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting:

+The Notice and Proxy Statement and Annual Report on Form 10-K are available at www.proxyvote.com.